phisan-chula/MMS_Box/README.md

 tiles/tile0_-3.las
 ```

-### 2) manipulate the folder of tiles using first 3 steps by MMS_Box application.
+### 2) Manipulate the tile folder using the first three steps of the MMS_Box application.
    Option "-copc" is applied together with -m or --merge option and for
-   producing resource-efficient and performance-optimized COPC format.
+   producing resource-efficient and performance-optimized COPC format or
+   simply industry-standared lossless compress LAZ format.
    Otherwise, standard LAS format will be produced during merging step.
    The 4th step is organizing of image files falling within each boxes.